You are here

 - YMCA trained and screened officials

 - Good sportsmanship and core values modeled and promoted

 - Focus on fundamentals and new skill development

 - Team jerseys and end of season awards

-2017 Spring Session Youth Flag Football Leagues Offered at: Carondelet Park, Edward Jones, Four Rivers, Mid-County, Monsanto, O’Fallon Family – MO, South City, South County, St. Charles, West County, Wildwood
+2017 Fall I Session Youth Flag Football Leagues Offered at: Carondelet Park, Clinton County, Edward Jones, Emerson, Four Rivers, Marion County, Mid-County, O’Fallon Family – MO, South City, South County, St. Charles, West County, Wildwood

 Uniforms and Equipment: What Players Need to Bring

 Each player will receive their team jersey/shirt before the first game of the season.
 These will be handed out to the coaches, and it will be their responsibility to distribute these to each of their players.
 Athletic or sport-appropriate shoes and shorts and/or sweats should be worn in addition to the uniform shirt.
 Mouth guards and eye goggles may also be worn but are not mandatory.

 Flag football players should bring water in spill-proof, non-breakable container.
 We recommend that they wear mouth guards.
 Optional equipment is their own ball and cleats (no metal cleats.)
 Grades 1-3 use a pee wee ball.
 Grades 4-6 use a junior ball.